HiliMor/stroke-prediction-project/README.md

 ## 🎓 Author Note

 This project was originally submitted as part of a university course in Data Mining, and then extended into a full analytical project using modern Python tools for portfolio and learning purposes.

+## 🧩 Note on WEKA vs Python Results

+The WEKA models achieved significantly higher accuracy and recall.
+This is likely due to differences in how class balancing (SMOTE) and evaluation were applied:

+- In WEKA, SMOTE was applied to the entire dataset before training and evaluation, which may have led to **data leakage**.
+- In the Python workflow, the data was first split into training and test sets, and **SMOTE was applied only to the training data** — following standard best practices.
+- This makes the Python results more conservative but also **more realistic and reliable**.

+The comparison illustrates how evaluation methodology impacts model results — a key lesson in applied machine learning.